shawnjohnjr/asuth-gecko-notes/dom/workers/OVERVIEW.md

 * ServiceWorkerContainer: Binding of navigator.serviceWorker, exposes
   register(), existing registrations, existing controller, etc.
 * ServiceWorkerEvents: fetch event, push message event, respondWith handler, waitUntil handler, extendable event base logic.
+NOT the runnables that use them.
 * ServiceWorkerInfo: Canonical representation of the registration for our internal gunk, exposed as nsIServiceWorkerInfo.
 Populated from the ipdlh ServiceWorkerRegistrationData and upconverted to the ServiceWorkerRegistration